nguyenyou/scalawind/README.md

 val styles: String = "text-blue-500/10 bg-red-500"
 ```

-As you can see, the `opacity` method only apply the opacity value to the immediate preceding class.
+As you can see, the `opacity` method (or alias `o` method) only apply the opacity value to the immediate preceding class.

 ## Modifiers